hormonelle-akne-ursachen-und-natuerliche-loesungen

 Probiotics

-Probiotics do not directly act on the cause of hormonal acne, but they indirectly support the healing process.
+Probiotics do not have a direct effect on the cause of hormonal acne, but they do support the healing process indirectly.
 This is because invading pathogens are fought and rendered harmless in the intestine – including the acne-causing bacterium Propionibacterium acnes or

 Cutibacterium